omerveille/VSMOD/Paper/paper.md

 Most of this time was spent in the centerline module, where users manually placed vessel start and directional points.
 Additional time was dedicated to refining seed placement around embolized regions, which required extra attention due to their complexity.

 Extensive manual annotation of the vascular network using traditional tools was impractical due to the significant time required.
 Instead, two experts annotated several individual vessels representative of the network’s complexity using the available tools in 3D Slicer.
-The annotation process took an average of four minutes and 46 sec per vessel, which would equate to approximately 21 hours 22 minutes per image for a complete vascular network. *VSMOD* reduces annotation time by 80% (cf. Table 1).
+The annotation process took an average of four minutes and 46 sec per vessel, which would equate to approximately 21 hours 22 minutes per image for a complete vascular network. *VSMOD* reduces annotation time by 80% (cf. Table \ref{table:segmentation_comparison}).

 Beyond efficiency gains, *VSMOD* offers additional advantages by automatically generating a hierarchical vessel tree, providing centerline data, radius estimations, and graph connectivity information -- critical components for downstream vascular analysis.